juhnny/scrumdinger/README.md

 ### Updating app data

+The array of DailyScrum items in ScrumdingerApp is the source of truth for the app’s data.
+ScrumsView has a binding to the array, and it passes a binding to an individual item in the array to DetailView.
+The detail view passes the binding to MeetingView.
+Bindings keep your model data in sync with a single source of truth, so all your views reflect the same data.

+ScrumdingerApp {
+    @State var scrums: [DailyScrum]
+}
+ScrumsView {
+    @Binding var scrums: [DailyScrum]
+}
+DetailView {
+    @Binding var scrum: DailyScrum
+}
+MeetingView {
+    @Binding var scrum: DailyScrum
+}

 With the @Environment property wrapper, you can read a value that the view’s environment stores, such as the view’s presentation mode, scene phase, visibility, or color scheme.

 ## Persistence and error handling